 Utah Hang Gliding & Paragliding Association

-The setup and launch area consists of the grassy slope above the monument, on terrain sensitive to erosion and overuse.
+The setup and launch area consists of the grassy slope above the monument.
+Erosion and overuse make this a sensitive natural area.
 There is room to lay out and launch several gliders at once.
 Expect onlookers below you, gathered around benches at the upper edge of the monument.
 You are on property belonging to BYU that is required to be accessible to the general public under the terms by which the university acquired the land from the Forest Service.
 To ensure continued access for our unique purposes, always yield the right-of-way to non-participants.
 Set up and launch so as to minimize potential conflict with spectators, even if this means delaying your launch.
 Minimize direct overflight of the monument itself.

 Properly executed under the right conditions, your launch will carry you fifty feet or more above the heads of onlookers and well on your way towards the LZ, which is clearly visible from launch.
 Mini-wings and speed-wings should take special care to avoid the transmission lines noted earlier.
 There are numerous trails criss-crossing the bench above and below the power lines, any of which can be used as a planned or bailout LZ for high-performance wings.